zihesong/zihesong.github.io/_pages/about.md

 Research
 ======
-* Department of Computer Science, UTDallas, Oct.
-2019 - Present
+* Department of Computer Science， The University of Texas at Dallas, Oct.
+2019 - Present <br>
-* Advisor: Wei Yang
+Advisor: Wei Yang

 Projects